FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 - [cors](https://www.npmjs.com/package/cors) - This is a middleware that helps us to make cross-origin requests.
 - [morgan](https://www.npmjs.com/package/morgan) - This is an HTTP request logger middleware for node.js, you can use this for production.
-- [nodemon](https://www.npmjs.com/package/nodemon) - Restarting server every time we make a change is a hassle.
+- [nodemon](https://www.npmjs.com/package/nodemon) - Restarting the server every time we make a change is a hassle.
 Nodemon automatically restarts the node application when file changes are detected.
 - [dotenv](https://www.npmjs.com/package/dotenv) - This loads environment variables from an `.env` file.
 We will use this to secure our API key and client configuration.
 - [axios](https://www.npmjs.com/package/axios) - This allows us to make HTTP requests.
 - [express-session](https://www.npmjs.com/package/express-session) - This stores our access token securely.